Bank of Canada interest rate forecast report

 The Bank of Canada (BoC) sets the official overnight rate — the benchmark target rate used by banks, credit unions and lenders to establish interest rates.
 This benchmark rate greatly impacts savings accounts, mortgages, interest rates charged on personal and car loans and other forms of debt, including credit cards and lines of credit.

-On September 4, 2024, the BoC reduced the target benchmark interest rate to:
+On June 4, 2025, the BoC held the target benchmark interest rate at:

 The next BoC interest rate decision is on: